Cosmian/mse-home-cli/documentation/docs/develop.md

-One of the advantages of using `mse` to protect your application and your data in the cloud, is that you don't need to adapt your own Python application.
-Indeed, you just need to pick your original code, design a standard Flask application without specific intructions, write a configuration TOML file and run the `deploy` subcommand.
+One of the advantages of using `mse` to protect your application and your data in the cloud, is that your Python application does not need to be adapted.
+Indeed, you just need to pick your original code, design a standard Flask application without any specific intruction, write a configuration TOML file and run the `deploy` subcommand.

-In this section, we will list good practices or various considerations you need to know before developing or deploying your application inside an `mse` node.
+In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an `mse` node.

 !!! info "Requirements"